dodona-edu/judge-sql/README.md

 > [More info about repository directory structure](https://docs.dodona.be/en/references/repository-directory-structure/#example-of-a-valid-repository-structure)

 Add your solution (`solution.sql` file) and database(s) (`.sqlite`) to the **`evaluation`** folder.
 The `solution.sql` file can contain multiple queries.
 You can define a different name for the solution in the `config.json` file.
 If you add multiple databases, the queries will be executed on all databases.
 The names of the databases don't matter.
+Absolute necessary files are marked with ▶ in the tree structure below.

 ```text
 +-- README.md                            # Optional: Describes the repository